-With 40% of the City’s electricity being produced from renewable resources, you can feel good about plugging in.
-According to the US Department of Energy, EVs can reduce the emissions that contribute to climate change and smog, improving public health and reducing ecological damage.
+About 40% of the City's electricity is produced from renewable resources, so you can feel good about the energy charging your electric vehicle.
+According to the U.S. Department of Energy, electric vehicles (EV) can reduce the emissions that contribute to climate change and smog, improving public health and reducing ecological damage.
 Charging your EV on renewable energy such as solar or wind minimizes these emissions even more!
 EVs provide instant torque, resulting in a fun, fast, and quiet driver experience.
 They cost less to operate and can have significant emissions benefits over conventional vehicles.
 To learn more, check out the At a Glance: Electric Vehicles (PDF).

 Prices for electric vehicles are continuing to become more inline with the cost to purchase traditional gasoline-fueled vehicles.

 Federal tax incentives also exist for those purchasing qualified electric vehicles.
-The federal Internal Revenue Service (IRS) tax credit is for $2,500 to $7,500 per new EV purchased for use in the U.S. The size of the tax credit depends on the size of the vehicle and its battery capacity.
-To find out specific tax credit amounts for individual vehicles, visit the links below:
+The amount of the tax credit depends on the type of the vehicle and its battery capacity but can add up to considerable savings.
+Find additional tax incentive information:

-As electric vehicle technologies continue to improve and become more affordable, resulting in an increased purchase of electric vehicles, charging infrastructure will continue to grow and improve as well.
-The City of Bowling Green currently has three charging stations located Downtown and one charging station located at City Park (near the Veteran’s Building).
+Electric vehicle technologies will continue to improve and become more affordable, resulting in an increased number of electric vehicles.
+Charging infrastructure will also continue to grow and improve as well.
+The City of Bowling Green currently has three charging stations located Downtown and one charging station located at City Park, near the Veteran's Building.
 While charging is free, vehicles must follow all other parking regulations for these locations.
-Bowling Green State University has seven charging stations located on Campus as well.
-We recommend consulting with an electrician if you’re considering installing a charging station at home, should consult with an electrician.
+Bowling Green State University also has seven charging stations located on Campus.
+Individuals, who are considering installing a charging station at home, should consult with an electrician.